2020 Projects and Mentors

 Jim Barry and Steve Litvin

-Climate Change: During summer, 2019, our lab plans to focus on projects related to the effects of changing ocean conditions linked to climate change on the performance (measured in various ways – e.g., growth, survival, respiration rates) of nearshore animals.
+Climate Change: During summer, 2020, our lab plans to focus on projects related to the effects of changing ocean conditions linked to climate change on the performance (measured in various ways – e.g., growth, survival, respiration rates) of nearshore animals.
 Coastal upwelling brings waters into nearshore areas that are nutrient-rich, stimulating phytoplankton blooms that drive the high productivity of our coastal waters.
 However, upwelled waters are also more acidic, hypoxic, and colder than surface waters, and can be stressful for a variety of nearshore organisms.
 Climate warming is driving shifts in ocean conditions leading to upwelling of even more acidic and hypoxic waters and it remains unclear how coastal species will cope with exposure to combinations of changes in pH (ocean acidification), oxygen, and temperature.
 We use a “Upwelling Simulator” to support laboratory experiments attempting to understand the consequences of current and future upwelling for nearshore species.
-Another area of climate change studies we will be involved with are field experiments on the effects of ocean acidification on nearshore animals using our “Free Ocean CO2 Enrichment” (FOCE) system.
-This system, still under development, allow us to simulate future ocean acidification in small chambers on the seafloor off Hopkins Marine Station, in 15 m deep water, thereby exposing animals to future conditions in their natural habitat.
-Candidates for the FOCE studies will require a scientific diving certificate, though this is not required for laboratory studies of coastal upwelling.
-Please include confirmation of Scientific Diving qualification if you are applying for this project.

 Jim Birch and Kevan Yamahara

-Coastal upwelling in relation to climate variability and change: The California Current System experiences a high degree of variability in part due to episodic coastal upwelling events but also due to phenomena like El Niño and the Pacific Decadal Oscillation.
+The California Current System (CCS) in relation to climate variability and change: The CCS experiences a high degree of variability in part due to episodic coastal upwelling events but also due to climate variability due to El Niño and the Pacific Decadal Oscillation.
+And anthropogenic impacts are becoming visible.
 MBARI’s coastal observations have provided, and continue to provide, invaluable time-series measurements of physical, biological, and chemical oceanographic processes relevant to understanding how ocean ecosystems respond to change.
 This project will involve a combination of data analyses, research and scientific writing, to characterize observations and to further the growing body of literature.
 Opportunities to work in the field will also be available.

 Danelle Cline and John Ryan